-O3 Thresholds for Review
+2. Thresholds for Review

-Acquisitions are subject to review under the ICA if they exceed certain prescribed financial thresholds.
+Acquisitions are subject to net benefit review under the ICA if they exceed certain prescribed financial thresholds.
 If the relevant thresholds are not exceeded, the only requirement on the foreign investor is to submit a relatively straightforward notification within 30 days following closing.
-(However, even when the review thresholds are not exceeded, an ICA review may take place on national security grounds.
+(However, even when the net benefit review thresholds are not exceeded, an ICA review may take place on national security grounds.
 See National Security Review, below.)
-Investments to establish a new Canadian business (other than a cultural business) are not subject to review - the only requirement is to submit a notification.
+Investments to establish a new Canadian business (other than a cultural business) are not subject to net benefit review - the only requirement is to submit a notification.

-The thresholds for review vary depending upon several considerations, including the following:
+The thresholds for net benefit review vary depending upon several considerations, including the following:

-- Is the foreign investor, or the Canadian business being acquired, ultimately controlled by WTO Investors? - Is the acquisition of control direct or indirect? - Is the foreign investor an SOE? - Is the Canadian business a cultural business?
+- Is the foreign investor, or the Canadian business being acquired, ultimately controlled by trade agreement investors? - Is the foreign investor, or the Canadian business being acquired, ultimately controlled by WTO investors? - Is the acquisition of control direct or indirect? - Is the foreign investor an SOE? - Is the Canadian business a cultural business?